Should You Rent-to-Own Investment Property You Own?

 • The buyer makes the agreed-upon monthly payments throughout the lease term.

-• At the end of the agreed upon lease term, the buyer has the right to decide if he or she wants to purchase the home for the agreed upon sales price.
+• At the end of the agreed-upon lease term, the buyer has the right to decide whether to purchase the home for the agreed-upon sales price.

 Rent-To-Own Homes Pros and Cons